Sandmann79/xbmc/plugin.video.amazon-test/README.md

 Uses the [Amazon Prime Video App](https://play.google.com/store/apps/details?id=com.amazon.avod.thirdpartyclient) for playback.
 If you own an Amazon FireTV/Stick, you have to install the [Amazon Video Wrapper](https://github.com/Sandmann79/xbmc/raw/master/tools_addon/AmazonVideoWrapper.apk).

 ### Browser
 Uses the user selected browser to play the chosen video.
 You can start the browser in fullscreen/kiosk mode, and with a separate user profile saved in the addon data folder.
-It's also possible to enter PINs for age restricted videos, but this function needs external tools: [`userinput.exe`](https://github.com/Sandmann79/xbmc/releases/tag/v0.7.5-ui) for Windows ([Sources](https://github.com/Sandmann79/xbmc/blob/master/tools_addon/userinput.au3)), `xdotool` for Linux or `cliclick` for Mac.
+It's also possible to enter PINs for age restricted videos.
+This is realized by using [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/).

 This mode requires you to be logged both in the addon and in the browser at the same time.

 ### Command/Script/Batch